niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] will have to add support for channel property change, just override the object and change its properties?
+- [x] channel will be werid, i think it might double up or sth check tmrw
+- [x] bug too pointers weird with update price alert
+- [x] get details function, triggers the errorcrawl alert and sends the requested files?
+	3 options, general, ebay, facebook
+- [x] the requests are kind of close to each other, set it to like randome 10 min or sth
+- [x] add lowest price change to the slog of scheduler
+- [x] add err to chromedp
+- [x] edit timer still messy
+- [x] the second hand price wont take effect unless i also add it as a condition for the status change
+- [x] put a manual set price -> removes all trackers, setsup the last available price with the new requested price
 - [x] bug: listing history when array is null for aggregation pipeline, also recheck the update price history logic
 - [x] also add price increase notifications for normal trackers
 - [x] hero picture fall back for amazon?